 After he was let go by Sierra, Mr. Cuesta decided to focus his efforts on his own business he had started to develop in previous years.
 The trial judge found that this was sufficient and acceptable in terms of attempting to mitigate his damages because “neither party produced cogent evidence of similar employment at the time of termination”.
 In other words, the trial judge rejected the employer’s argument that Mr. Cuesta had failed to mitigate his damages because neither party demonstrated the availability of similar employment for Mr. Cuesta to pursue, and thus his decision to work on his own IT business was reasonable.

-If you were laid off and are concerened about the obligation to mitigate, or need to hire someone to negotiate for your package then you should contact an employment lawyer.
-You can contact Monkhouse Law today for a free telephone consultation.
+If you were laid off and are concerned about the obligation to mitigate, or need to hire someone to negotiate for your package then you should contact an employment lawyer.
+Contact us today.